All articles

 • Thousands of buyers paid EMIs for years on undelivered flats

-• Land acquisition disputes held up construction
+• Land acquisition disputes in Sectors 104–110 held up construction for over 6 years

 The lesson: Infrastructure timelines in India should always be treated with skepticism.
 "Upcoming metro in 2 years" often means 5-7 years.
+Before buying any under-construction project, always check the RERA status independently to verify promised timelines.

-• Drive time to Delhi: 30-40 minutes to Connaught Place (versus 60-90 minutes via NH-48 during peak hours)
+• Delhi connectivity is built and operational — 30-40 minutes to Connaught Place via the expressway, versus 60-90 minutes via NH-48 during peak hours

 • Golf Course Road (established): ₹15,000–25,000/sqft